 There are small little details that are implemented on the train network, which although minute, can be something that would be missed out by an average commuter.
-Here is a list of things that you might have not noticed while travelling on the train network!
+Here are 6 little things that you might have not noticed while travelling in the MRT network!

 Standing at a certain point along the platform level of Potong Pasir station, you can make out the words “You are always in Transit” that are on the pillars across the platform length.

 Click to learn more about the North East Line (NEL) »

 2) Thomson-East Coast Line trains have 5 doors per side per train car

 If you haven’t already taken Singapore’s newest MRT line, here’s something that’s a little different about the trains of the TEL as compared to those on the existing MRT lines – each train car has 5 doors per side per train car.

 This allows a faster alighting and boarding process as more doors allow a greater passenger flow at each station; allowing shorter dwell times at interchanges.

 Click to learn more about the Kawasaki-CRRC Sifang T251 trains »